avrilcoghlan/vibriowatch/docs/source/closerelatives.rst

 These are the most closely related isolates among all the sequenced *V. cholerae* genomes that are in Vibriowatch (about 5000 genomes so far).

-In this case, the cluster was defined using a threshold of 10 base differences (10 SNPs) between isolates, ie. all the isolates in this cluster differ from each other by 10 or fewer SNPs in a set of 2443 'core' *V. cholerae* genes.
+In this case, the cluster was defined using a threshold of 10 allelic differences between isolates, ie. all the isolates in this cluster have different alleles at 10 or fewer of the 2443 'core' *V. cholerae* genes.

-If you move your mouse over the far left of the barchart below, you may see that if a stricter threshold is used to define a cluster (e.g. 4 SNPs), then your isolate belongs to a smaller cluster of close relatives.
+If you move your mouse over the far left of the barchart below, you may see that if a stricter threshold is used to define a cluster (e.g. 4 allelic differences), then your isolate belongs to a smaller cluster of close relatives.

-For example, for isolate HCUF-01, if we move our mouse over the far left bar in the barchart, we can see that above the smallest bar it says 'cluster of 138 at threshold of 4' (ie. using a threshold of 4 SNPs):
+For example, for isolate HCUF-01, if we move our mouse over the far left bar in the barchart, we can see that above the smallest bar it says 'cluster of 138 at threshold of 4' (ie. using a threshold of 4 allelic differences):

 .. image:: Picture51.png
   :width: 650